Before you upgrade the VMware Identity Manager virtual appliance offline, perform these prerequisite tasks.

 USE <saasdb>; ALTER ROLE db_owner ADD MEMBER <loginusername>; GO

-- Take a snapshot or backup of the external database.
+- If you are using an external Microsoft SQL database, take a snapshot or backup of the external database.

 - If you are upgrading using the updateoffline.hzn script and your deployment includes a proxy server, disable the proxy server.